liborty/rstats/README.md

 }
 ```

 Each of its enum variants also carries a generic payload `T`.
-Most commonly this will be a `String` message giving more helpful explanation, e.g.:
+Most commonly this will be a `String` message, giving more helpful explanation, e.g.:

 ```rust
 if dif <= 0_f64 {